Sprague-Grundy values and complexity for LCTR: Preliminaries

 \subsection{Impartial games and Sprague-Grundy values}

 In this paper our focus will be exclusively on impartial finite combinatorial games, which we will refer to simply as \emph{games}.
 The positions in the games we study are partitions or \Youngs{}, which we describe in the following subsection.
 A \emph{subposition} of a game is a position that can be reached after a nonnegative number of moves.
-A combinatorial game is \emph{short}, if no position can be repeated, and if there exist finitely many reachable subpositions.
+Every game begins in some position, so we sometimes use the terms interchangeably.

-A \emph{terminal position} of a game is a position from which no further moves are possible.
+A \emph{terminal position} is a position from which no further moves are possible.
 Under normal play of a combinatorial game, a player who reaches a terminal position is the winner.
 Under misère play, a player who reaches a terminal position is the loser.
 Throughout this paper, we assume normal play unless otherwise indicated.

 Let $G$ be a game under normal (misère) play.
 We define the set of its winning positions $\N_G$, and the set of its losing positions $\P_G$, as follows: \begin{enumerate} \item Terminal positions are in $\P_G$ ($\N_G$). \item A position is in $\P_G$, if none of its moves leads to a position in $\P_G$. \item A position is in $\N_G$, if at least one of its moves leads to a position in $\P_G$. \end{enumerate} We denote the above sets simply as $\P$ and $\N$, whenever the game in question is clear from the context.